ebattistella/auto_classify/README.md

 Each code subfolder includes explanations on how to use every useful part of the ML pipelines they contain and a main file to leverage the full pipeline on a toy example.
 Code has been implemented as a package.
 Thus, in order to run the main files in the subdirectories, use the option -m and specify the path when calling python.
 Ex: python -m code.PipelineClassification.main 10 5 0 5 0 2 95 1 15
+After using this command, a results folder will be created containing the selected features and the classification performance.
+The results should be available witin 5 minutes on a desktop computer.
+Please refer to the readme files in the subfolders for more details.

 ### Methodology
 This pipeline leverages the notions of: